-Virgin Voyages new cruise line has really changed the cruising paradigm.
+Virgin Voyages’ new cruise line has really changed the cruising paradigm.
 Some of the differences are very obvious from the start.
 The traditional key card has been replaced by The Band, a bracelet-style wearable that can be used to get into your room and charge purchases.

-The main dining room, and set dining times are gone.
+The main dining room and set dining times are gone.
 Instead, there are included specialty restaurants on board.
-Guests are able to reserve these in advance, and can make one dinner reservation per venue.
+Guests are able to reserve these in advance and can make one dinner reservation per venue.

 The traditional cruising buffet is also gone.
-Instead, you’ll find the Galley, a food hall style venue with lots of options.
+Instead, you’ll find the Galley, a food hall-style venue with lots of options.
 Servers bring your order directly to you.
 Options at the Galley include ramen, sushi, burgers, salads, sandwiches, and tacos.
 Soda, filtered/sparkling water, tea, regular coffee, and standard juices are also included.

 Instead of a cruise director, Virgin has the Happenings cast.
-Each one has their own role, with unique titles such as “The Hype”, “The Glow”, “The Hostess”, and “The Bounce”.
+Each one has its own role, with unique titles such as “The Hype”, “The Glow”, “The Hostess”, and “The Bounce”.
 The amazing crew was all fantastic, and unlike other cruises, tips are all included in your cruise fare.

 It took a day or two, but I realized that Virgin Voyages also doesn’t have any ship photographers.
-As someone who never purchases the photos and never wants to take them, I really appreciated this.
+As someone who never purchases photos and never wants to take them, I really appreciated this.

 Wifi is also included.
 There are higher speeds available for purchase.
 I definitely noticed that the included free WiFi was pretty slow, but it served its purpose of keeping me in contact with home.
 If I had work to do that required WiFi, I would have purchased the upgrade.